 Many tennis players are knowledgeable in multiple languages due to regularly traveling around the globe, especially those who were born in a non-Anglo country and hence had to learn how to speak at least passable English to be able to give mainstream press interviews.
 The most famous example of this is Roger Federer who's proficient in English, French, Swiss German, and plain German and won a great deal of respect from international media and fans by regularly speaking to foreign crowds in their native tongue.
 Another good example is Novak Djokovic who's fluent in Serbian, English, and Italian and can also speak passable French and German.

-The Pope tends, in modern times, to be this ("Catholic" means "universal", after all, and the papacy is one of the few truly international office in the world) : Italian is required (since the Pope is the bishop of Rome and Vatican employees are mostly Italians) and so are pretty much Latin (official language of the Catholic Church) and French (language of the Vatican diplomacy) and English will probably become more and more indispensable as *the* international language ; other European languages (German for Pius XII and Benedict XVI, Polish and Russian for John Paul II, etc) are a plus.
-Averted in the case of Pius X (coming from a poor Italian family he only knew Italian and Latin) and the current Pope Francis (he only knows Spanish and Italian and only use the later in public appearances, a far cry from his two immediate predecessors).
+The Pope tends, in modern times, to be this ("Catholic" means "universal", after all, and the papacy is one of the few truly international offices in the world) : Italian is required (since the Pope is the bishop of Rome and Vatican employees are mostly Italians) and so are pretty much Latin (official language of the Catholic Church) and French (language of the Vatican diplomacy) and Spanish and English will probably become more and more indispensable as the most common language among Catholics (South American Catholics who don't speak at least some Spanish are rare), and *the* international language respectively; other European languages (German for Pius XII and Benedict XVI, Polish and Russian for John Paul II, etc) are a plus.
+Averted in the case of Pius X (coming from a poor Italian family he only knew Italian and Latin) and the current Pope Francis (he only knows Spanish and Italian and only uses the latter in public appearances, a far cry from his two immediate predecessors).